vatsal-patel-vkp/data-analyst-portfolio/README.md

 ### Churn Prediction Analysis on Telecommunication :https://github.com/DevkumarPatel21/data-analyst-portfolio/tree/main/Marketing_Analysis/Churn_Prediction_Analysis

 #### Purpose:
-In this project I have perform the churn prediction analysis of the Telecommunication company where I have to analyzed the customer who are at risk or they are goinf to stop the services.
+In this project I have perform the churn prediction analysis of the Telecommunication company where I have to analyzed the customer who are at risk or they are going to stop the services.